+You are here to understand if Money Market Accounts are a good investment.
+First of all, let’s state the obvious: investments come in all different sizes with all sorts of risks.
+Stocks are inherently volatile, hedge funds can be risky, and options contracts can come with big losses.
 Many financial experts consider money market accounts a good investment.
-If you are looking to earn more interest than what your savings account provides, a money-market account may be right for you.
+If you are looking to earn more interest than what your savings account provides, a money market account may be right for you.
 Money market accounts are a good investment if you want a safe way to grow your money and can afford to maintain a high minimum balance, among other requirements.

 Are Money Market Accounts a Good Investment?

 Practically speaking, a bank can only use savings account funds to make loans.
 With MMA’s, banks are able to deposit the money into low-risk investments on your behalf, such as CD’s or government securities.
+Once these investments mature, the bank splits the return with you, which is why you end up getting a higher rate.
 Since the bank is assuming the risk, MMA’s are a safer option than investing the money yourself, as the funds are insured by the Federal Deposit Insurance Corporation (FDIC), making money market accounts a good investment.

 While they are a safe investment, make sure that you understand the terms and conditions that MMA’s entail.
 Money market accounts are a good investment if you can maintain a high minimum balance, limit your withdrawal of the funds, and understand that you are not protected against inflation.
-Compared to a savings account, the annual percentage yield (APY) of an MMA is higher, but comes with limitations.
+Compared to a savings account, the annual percentage yield (APY) of an MMA is typically higher (although not always), but comes with limitations.
 Banks typically require a high minimum balance to be met and/or charge monthly service fees.
 Accounts must also be limited to a certain number of transactions per month.

 Critics of money market accounts point out that interest rates for these investments are not as high as they used to be.
 In fact, today’s MMA rates may even be comparable to a basic savings account.
 Furthermore, MMA’s are not protected by the changing rates of inflation.
 Practically, this means that your money might not increase enough in value (through interest) to cover the decrease in value (from inflation).
 This is true, however, for all interest-earning checking and savings accounts (not including certificates of deposit [CD]).
 To make money market accounts a good investment, make sure you understand the earnings potential and limitations compared to other types of accounts.

-Finally, make sure that you don’t confuse a money market account with a money market fund (MMF).
-An MMF provides no FDIC insurance coverage and are purchased through an investment broker.
+Also, don’t confuse a money market account with a money market fund (MMF).
+An MMF is an investment product that does not provide FDIC insurance coverage and is purchased through an investment broker.

-Use this website to recognize the difference between a money market account vs. a money market fund, and make sure you are opening a safe, insured, investment opportunity.
+Now that you’re ready to open a money market account, click here to compare and make sure you are opening a safe, insured, investment opportunity.